-There are no limits to one’s own creativity when it comes to freetyle embroidery.
-Fine-threaded needlework fabrics with high thread density like our high-grade linen and cotton fabrics are especially good for this delicate embroidery work.
+There are no limits to one’s own creativity when it comes to freestyle embroidery.
+Fine-threaded needlework fabrics with high thread density like our special linen and cotton fabrics are very suitable for any non-countable embroidery work.
 Classic freehand embroidery techniques include white work, coloured embroidery, needle painting, and shadow stitch.
-Even beginners enjoy freestyle embroidery, since there is no need to count out the cross-stitch motifs.
+Even beginners enjoy this technique, since there is no need to count.

 TIPS & TRICKS FOR FREEHAND EMBROIDERY

-Freestyle embroidery is highly individual, easy to learn and offers unlimited creativity.
+Freestyle embroidery is highly individual, easy to learn and offers unlimited possibilities.
 Many different decorative stitches can be combined in this embroidery technique and yield an artistic total overall work.
-Needles with a point whose fineness matches fabric and the embroidery thread are used for this non-counted embroidery work.
-A wash-out fleece or iron-on transfer sheet can be used to easily trace embroidery patterns.
+A wash-out fleece or iron-on transfer sheet can be used to easily transfer and trace embroidery patterns.
 When using wash-out fleece, the motifs are traced with a pencil onto a piece of fleece, which is then affixed in the right place on the fabric with a couple of stitches and the drawn motifs are outlined.
-After being embroidered, the fabric is softened in water until the fleece has dissolved completely, then left to dry and is finally ironed smooth.
-Then the embroidered fabric can be creatively worked on further.To the collection
+After being embroidered, the fabric is softened in water until the fleece has dissolved completely, then left to dry and is finally ironed smoothly.to the collection